Reasons Not To Fear England’s Spiders!

 Help Spiders Trapped in Baths

-If you find spiders in the bath, know they don’t come up through the plug, as this has a water-filled u-bend.
-Just put a towel over the edge so your spider friend can climb out to hunt (some people put one over the edge anyway at night, in case a spider falls in).
+Spiders don’t come up through plugholes, as this has a water-filled u-bend.
+But they can’t escape, so again use the cup/card method to trap and release.
+Or leave a towel over the edge, so your spider friend can climb out to hunt (some people put one over the edge anyway at night, in case a spider falls in).

 Found an Exotic Spider?